AdobeDocs/marketo.en/help/marketo/product-docs/marketo-sales-connect/campaigns/campaign-step-types.md

 ## InMail {#inmail}

 Following up on multiple channels is a great way to connect with leads.
-With InMail tasks, you can set up a reminder to reach out via LinkedIn.
+With InMail tasks, you can set up a reminder to reach out via [!DNL LinkedIn].

 ![](assets/inmail.png)